Anasteshen/users-posts/README.md

 $ npm install
 ```

-Create .env file and fill it with Environment variables
+Create .env file and fill it with Environment variables.
 To see the list of environment variables go [Environment variables](#Environment-variables)

 ```bash